vkeggers/DeNovo-Nematode-Pipeline/Getting _Started.md

 wsl --install
 ```

 This will take a few moments.
 It will not work if you have wsl already.
 It will prompt you for a username and password.
-It will then create a linux folder. navigate through the file system and find your username.
+It will then create a linux folder.
+Navigate through the file system and find your username.
 Files you download through scp or sftp will likely end up here by default.

 </details>